ingride-n/kafka-java-programming-101/README.md

 ```
 zookeeper-server-start config/zookeeper.properties
 ```
-6. In a second terminal window, start your kafka server (binds to port 9092):
+6. In a second terminal window, start your kafka server (hosted on port 9092):
 ```
 kafka-server-start config/server.properties
 ```